iGerman00/koutube/README.md

 https://yt.igerman.cc/https://www.youtube.com/watch?v=dQw4w9WgXcQ
 ```

-It should work with music as well, that includes the horrid domain of `music.yt.igerman.cc` for easy replacement.
+It should work with YouTube Music as well, that includes the horrid domain of `music.yt.igerman.cc` for easy replacement.

 ## Caching
 This project uses a 7-day cache of every URL that it processes to avoid hammering YouTube.
 Subject to change.

 ## Installation

-To install yockstube, you need to have Node and [Cloudflare's wrangler tool](https://developers.cloudflare.com/workers/wrangler/) installed on your system.
+To install Yockstube, you need to have Node and [Cloudflare's wrangler tool](https://developers.cloudflare.com/workers/wrangler/) installed on your system.
 You also need to have a Cloudflare account and enabled Workers, as well as a [Workers KV database](https://developers.cloudflare.com/workers/wrangler/workers-kv/) in Cloudflare.

 To install wrangler, run the following command in your terminal: